blu/test_mali_egl_fbdev/README.md

 How to run
 ----------

 Each individual test can be run via its corresponding binary but that requires familiarity with the test CLI.
 Alternatively, a dedicated script `test.sh` is provided that runs all four unit tests in a row, for a set number of frames, and finally prints the SoC temperatures.
 That script was written and tested on an ODROID-N2 -- using it on other hosts will require apt editing.
-At the very minimum changes to the hardcoded `taskset` and EGL configs are expected on non-N2 hosts.
+At the very least changes to the hardcoded `taskset`, `bitness` and `fsaa` are expected on non-N2 hosts.

 Due to the nature of mali-fbdev stack as of this writing, running the tests requires root privileges.
 For instance, run the script as: